HoyongJeong/liquidScint/README.md

 *       24 *       304 *         0 * 10.233816 * 2.1772793 *
 ...
 ```
-creProcID refers to the ID of creation process.
-0 means this photon has been created by Cerenkov radation, whereas 1 means scintillation.
+`creProcID` refers to the ID of creation process.
+0 means this photon has been created by Cerenkov radiation, whereas 1 means scintillation.
 The unit of time is nanosecond and eV for that of energy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>